Atomic Inference for NLI with Generated Facts as Atoms: Method

 \subsection{Fact Generation}

-We define a fact as a statement representing a single piece of information.
-For each NLI premise, we use a language model to generate a fact list that itemizes all of the information contained within the premise (see \cref{Example_1}).
-We refer to these facts as our logical atoms, the building blocks for our logical framework.
-To generate a list of facts, we provide the language model with the prompt ``List all the facts we explicitly know from the premise:'' following the premise statement.
-Four examples are provided to the model, making fact generation a few-shot task.
-As multiple hypotheses correspond to each premise, not including the hypothesis in the prompt reduces the number of facts that need to be generated.
-Moreover, not providing our generator model with the hypotheses reduces the likelihood that the facts used during training contain class-specific artifacts.
+We define a \emph{fact} as a statement representing a single piece of information.
+For each instance, we use GPT-3\footnote{See \cref{sec_appendix:modelling_details} for more information} \citep{brown2020language} to generate a fact list that itemises all of the information contained within the premise (see \cref{fact_gen_diagram}).
+To generate a list of facts, we provide the language model with the premise, followed by the instruction ``List all the facts we explicitly know from the premise:''.
+We implement multiple fact-generation strategies with the aim of creating more comprehensive fact lists (see \cref{fact_gen_diagram}), resulting in better performance.
+This involves (1) concatenating two independent lists of facts for each NLI premise, generated using different examples in the prompt, (2) asking a generator model to extend an existing fact list, and (3) generating facts that are also conditioned on a particular hypothesis.
+The hypothesis-conditioned facts are only generated for the test and validation data, so the model cannot access these facts during training.
+Providing these additional facts during training would require generating considerably more facts, with a substantially higher cost.
+Moreover, not providing the hypothesis-conditioned facts during training prevents models from learning from class-specific artifacts within the generated facts.

-To maximise the likelihood that all premise information is contained in our fact list, we generate two independent lists of facts for each NLI premise using different examples in the prompts.
-These two fact lists can be combined into a single overlapping list of facts (FactComb) that is more likely to contain the necessary information.
-Alternatively, we extend each fact list (FactExt), generating additional facts to complement the initial facts already generated.
-In this case, we ask the generator model to include any additional facts not initially included for each premise.
-This involves providing prompts that contain incomplete fact lists and then specifying which facts are missing from these lists.

-We also experiment with generating premise facts conditioned on the hypothesis (HypCond).
-This involves generating an additional fact for each example, asking the model to provide a fact explicitly known from the premise that can be used to verify if the hypothesis is true (see \cref{sec:prompts} for prompts).
-By asking the model to produce a single fact conditioned on the hypothesis, we encourage the model to include all the relevant information in a single fact rather than requiring multi-fact reasoning.
-These additional facts are only generated for the test and validation data, so the model cannot access these facts during training.
-Providing these additional facts during training would require generating considerably more facts (at a higher cost).